infinum/frontend-handbook/JavaScript development/TypeScript.md

 }
 ```

-Use interfaces for props when you have a great amount of props/state to validate or when you have a set of common props used in more than a few components.
+Use interfaces for props when you have a great amount of props/state to validate or when you have a set of common props used in more than a few components (in which case the interfaces should be imported from a separate file).

 ``` typescript
 interface IComponentNameProps {